Cross-Platform Apps vs Native Apps

 That way, you protect yourself from building and investing in something that nobody will use in the real world.

-Cross-platform reach more people
+Cross-platform reach more people than native apps

 I prefer to do not repeat myself, but this is an important business advantage related to multi-platform support.

 Native apps can run only in one operating system, which means you have to build two apps to cover the mass market.
 In other words, building a native app makes more sense if you want to reach only people using for example iOS.

 With cross-platform development, you are able to reach all operating systems users with one app.